 1. Use secondhand moving boxes and then pass them along.

 Moving boxes are about $5 a pop.
 Why not seek out pre-used boxes and then pass them on to someone else in need when you’re done.
-If you can’t find pre-used boxes, there are plenty on the market made out of recycled materials.
+If you can’t find pre-used boxes, there are plenty on the market made out of recycled materials, including the ones we sell at The Man's Box Shop.

 2. Switch to a green energy provider